Skyebreach/Unreal-Notes/Slate/Basic Game UI Setup.md

 Here we create a new text block inside the slot that prints hello world on the screen.
 The text blocks arguments are self explanitory so wont be expanded on here.

 ## Full Code
-The full code for this widget is shown here **SHUDWidget.h**
+**SHUDWidget.h**
 ```CPP
 	#include "SlateBasics.h"